powerhousepro69/videoinfox/readme.md

 #### NEW: &nbsp; -Not Downloaded located in Download Playlist -Browse with options -Download and -Add to Queue

 #### Fix: The playlist directory wasn't always being written the .nfo file.
 This causes browse to fail.

+        IF YOU ALREADY HAVE PLAYLISTS THAT BROWSE WON'T WORK WITH JUST RUN -DOWNLOAD AND CTRL-C OUT.

+        This will write the directory to the .nfo file (-info) and browse should now work.

 ![Videoinfox HOME](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/HOME.png)